 Pinterest isn't just for personal use, businesses should be using its business pages feature to create boards and pins around their niche.
 How do business and personal accounts differ?
 Not much, according to Pinterest.
 In their frequently asked questions, they answer this question as follows.
 “Currently, business accounts and personal accounts have access to the same features.
 If you sign up for or convert to a business account, you'll also receive updates on future products and services that will provide more powerful ways of reaching and understanding your audience on Pinterest.”

 While there isn't a huge difference in features for business and personal users of Pinterest, this signals a shift in their focus as a platform.
-Together with the development of secret boards announced last week, Pinterest is putting out signals that suggest a desire to be seen as more than the playground of 35-44 year old women who are into crafts, cooking, and fashion.
-Interestingly enough, this development might also have some relationship to the curious reality that Mashable reported earlier this year.
+Together with the development of secret boards, Pinterest is putting out signals that suggest a desire to be seen as more than the playground of 35-44 year old women who are into crafts, cooking, and fashion.
+Interestingly enough, this development might also have some relationship to the curious reality that Mashable reported.
 In the UK, Pinterest users are primarily male, 25-34, wealthier, and have top interest categories of venture capital, blogging resources and services, and SEO and marketing!

 Clearly Pinterest can be used quite successfully by entrepreneurs!
 And in fact, reflecting a new commitment to developing business relationships, Pinterest has included case studies of several successful Pinterest marketing campaigns on its business page.
 Pinterest clearly has the power to help brands and companies of all sizes connect on a more personal level with their customers and followers.
 It can help you highlight a new perspective about your brand that might not always be apparent to your customers at first glance.
 And it is a great tool to engage with your audience that if you use it well, can help you listen in to your audience/customers to see what they really want and like.